Raúl Torrente

-Raúl Torrente Navarro (born 11 September 2001) is a Spanish professional footballer who plays as a central defender for Dinamo Zagreb.
+Raúl Torrente Navarro (born 11 September 2001) is a Spanish professional footballer who plays as a central defender for club Le Mans on loan from Dinamo Zagreb.

 Club career

 Early career

 Born in San Javier, Region of Murcia, Torrente represented FC Cartagena and Mar Menor FC as a youth.
 He made his first team debut with the latter on 8 April 2018, coming on as a late substitute in a 2–1 Tercera División home win over CD Minera.

 Granada

 In 2018, Torrente moved to Granada CF and returned to youth football.
 He was promoted to the reserves ahead of the 2020–21 campaign, and immediately became a starter for the side.
 On 1 September 2021, he renewed his contract until 2024.

 Torrente made his professional – and La Liga – debut on 1 November 2021, replacing Luis Milla late into a 3–0 away success over Levante UD.

 Dinamo Zagreb

 On 4 July 2024, free agent Torrente signed for GNK Dinamo Zagreb in Croatia.

+On 19 August 2026, Torrente moved on loan to Le Mans in the French top tier, with an option to buy.